The Redwood Creek Trail

 Length 15.4 mi · Climbing 500 ft

 Easily accessible from Highway 101, the Redwood Creek Trail is the second most-visited trail in Redwood National Park, after the Lady Bird Johnson Trail.
-Despite its name, though, the trail has almost no old-growth redwoods: although the first few miles of the trail pass through unlogged forest, the redwoods don't really grow along the creek where the trail is.
+Despite its name, though, the trail has few old-growth redwoods: although the first few miles of the trail pass through unlogged forest, the redwoods don't really grow along the creek where the trail is.

 Redwood Creek is the only place in the park where "dispersed camping" is allowed.
 There's no campground; backpackers can camp anywhere they like along the six miles of the wide gravel creekbed upstream of the first creek crossing and at least a quarter mile downstream of the Tall Trees Grove.
 I haven't actually camped there, but it certainly looks like the best place to camp in all of Redwood National and State Parks.

 The trail crosses Redwood Creek twice.
-Seasonal footbridges are installed in sometime in June and removed in September.
+Seasonal footbridges are installed sometime in June and removed in September.
 Ironically the bridges aren't really needed during this period since the creek is only 12-18 inches deep in the summer.
 In the fall and spring it might be possible to ford the creek, but during the winter rainy season the creek becomes a raging torrent and can't be crossed.

 Click here to see the trailhead location in Google Maps.